 Plan for the unexpected

 Budgeting for emergencies like hospital visits and car repairs will provide a buffer without blowing your budget.
 It’s smart to plan ahead for predictable annual expenses, like taxes.
 Peach sets aside money each month for new tires for his car which he knows he’ll need at some point.
 This way, we don’t have to borrow money to pay for them, he says.

-Are you looking for a child custody lawyer in Largo that offers affordable prices?
+Are you looking for a lawyer in the Pinellas County, FL, Largo area that offers affordable prices?
 You should first, write down your goals!
 If you don’t out your goals on paper, it’s just not going to happen.
 The more laser focused you are, the better.
 Want to own a home by the time you’re 30?
 Pay off your student loans in 10 years.
 Write it down with a time-frame, put it where you can see it every day, and most importantly monitor your progress.